Enrolments at St Patrick’s College, Year 7 2025

 - Non-Catholic students from other schools outside the Diocese of Ballarat.

 Full disclosure of current or previous matters which may impact on the applicant’s ability to engage fully and safely in the life of the College, or in the College being able to safely provide education to the student, will be sought.
 This will include but not be limited to the following:

 - Identified disabilities, as described in the NCCD categories of disability, or related concerns.

 - Behavioural issues.

 - Distinct behavioural addiction (e.g. gaming).

 - Other family concerns that may impact upon the student’s engagement in the College.

 Incomplete or misleading statements made in the enrolment process will result in a review of any accepted enrolment and may lead to the termination of enrolment with the College.

-The Headmaster has the right to accept or refuse any applicant whether the applicant is eligible under this policy without giving reason for the decision.
+The Principal has the right to accept or refuse any applicant whether the applicant is eligible under this policy without giving reason for the decision.

 The College’s full enrolment policy can be found here.